May/June 2020 WASSCE not cancelled, says WAEC – The Sun Nigeria

-The West African Examinations Council (WAEC)says the May/June 2020 West African Senior Secondary Certificate Examination, 2020 (WASSCE), has not been cancelled.
+West African Examinations Council (WAEC)has said the May/June 2020 West African Senior Secondary Certificate Examination, 2020 (WASSCE), has not been cancelled.

-In a statement by the Head of WAEC, Nigeria, Mr Patrick Areghan, on Sunday, the body explained that a notice alleging the cancellation of 2020 WASSCE did not emanate from the council.
+In a statement by the Head of WAEC, Nigeria, Patrick Areghan, the body explained that a notice alleging the cancellation did not emanate from the council.

 The council said it was the handwork of mischief makers and consequently, false and misleading.